csexton/codeography.com/_posts/2012-09-23-howto-irc-server.markdown

 ### Make ZNC a system daemon

 At the end of the config keep it running and connect to it from your local IRC client to make sure things are working.
 Once you have proven it works time to set it up as a daemon that starts at boot.
+I used Henner's [guide](http://doomclaw.de/index.php/2009/08/18/run-znc-at-boot-with-an-init-script/) when I first set this up.

     killall znc # just to make sure